-There is no simple answer to this.
-On a small project, you could finish projet initiation in a morning, following a chat with one other person.
+There is no simple answer to how long the project initiation phase should be.
+On a small project, you could finish project initiation in a morning, following a chat with one other person.

 On a big project, you might run multiple workshops with various different groups of stakeholders, each getting you closer to understanding the full project scope and objectives of the project.
 That could take a couple of weeks.

 And you might need extra time to build your project plan and schedule after that.
 Project managers would call the planning phase a different part of the project lifecycle, but sponsors don’t see it that way in my experience.

 They see ‘person doing thinking and planning and not delivering anything’ and ‘the ‘doing’ work has started’.
 They don’t much care about the specifics of how to manage a project as long as someone is doing the work in a noticeable way for them.

 So don’t let anyone tell you are taking too long for project initiation.
 It takes as long as it takes.
 When you feel ready to start properly planning, then initiation is over.

 What documents are created in the project initiation phase?